When could we see another record-breaking Powerball, Mega Millions jackpot?

 When determining the Powerball jackpot, officials also review the annuity factor.
 According to Powerball, “the annuity factor is made up of interest rates for securities purchased to fund prize payments.”
 Recent record inflation has prompted a rise in interest rates, which in turn results in potentially larger investment gains, causing a larger gulf between the cash and annuity options, which sends the jackpot higher.

 When Mega Millions officials estimate jackpots, they review that day’s 30-year U.S. Treasuries rate.
-This is an important figure because of the annuity option winners can claim that divides their prize into 29 annual payments that are 5% larger than the previous awarded.
+This is an important figure because of the annuity option winners can claim that divides their prize into 29 annual payments that are 5 percent larger than the previous awarded.

 Ultimately, when we’ll see another record-setting Powerball or Mega Millions prize depends on multiple factors aligning at the same time.